-Kerala, also known as “God’s own Country”, is one of the most gorgeous places to visit in your lifetime.
+Kerala, also known as “God’s own Country”, is one of the most gorgeous places to visit in your lifetime and compiling 7 reasons to visit Kerala is just not enough.
 Located along the Malabar Coast in the southwestern side of India, the name Kerala indicates an abundance of coconut trees in the place.
 It comprises of fourteen districts and the capital of the state is Thiruvananthapuram.

 Kerala is one of the hottest tourist spots today, that draws millions of explorers from all over the world.
 It boasts of a considerable share of the land preserved for forests and has plenty of wetlands as well.
 The world’s most expansive teak plantation farm is also located in Kerala.

 Apart from the lush green views of this state, its striking biodiversity also adds up to the most fascinating aspects of Kerala.
 It has a brilliant variety of different species of mammals, birds, reptiles and freshwater fishes.
 Another reason to visit Kerala has to be its culture and traditions which are nothing short of amazing.